rohbdn07/FRONTEND_hslbike/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### `npm run lint:fix`

+It check eslint and fixed if required, according to given configuration on `.eslintrc.json` file. \
+For more information, Visit : `https://typescript-eslint.io/`

 ### `npm test`

+No test cases are added for this project at this time of writing. \
 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.